 Not all people are the same – a lot find laughter completely natural, while others may find it slightly challenging.
 If you want to add more joy and laughter to your life, there are a number of ways to do so, and they’re all pretty easy!

-- Take a trip down memory lane.
-This can be done alone or with friends and loved ones, either through reminiscing via photos and videos, or through enjoyable conversation about good memories.
+This can be done alone or with friends and loved ones, either through reminiscing via photos and videos, or through an enjoyable conversation about good memories.

 Laughter is a simple yet powerful tool that can instantly add more feelings of joy.
 Commit to adding more joy to your life and prioritize having fun.
 Not only will it bring you a positive feeling, but also spreads good vibes to others.
 It’s an attractive, positive trait that can go a long way, not just for yourself but for the people around you as well!